IDMNYU/Experimental-Print-Studio/Typewriter/README.md

 # Typewriter

-We have a 1957 Hermes Rocket #5572854, which was often advertised as the world’s lightest portable typewriter.
+We have a 1957 Hermes Rocket #5572854, one of the world’s lightest portable typewriters.

 <br><br>
  <div align="center">